 Example: If you do not want to receive this device, there are other choices such as <<list alternatives>>, or you may choose to not receive this device.

-CONFIDENTIALITY: Describe the procedures used to maintain the confidentiality of the records and data pertaining to the participant, how the participant’s privacy will be protected, and that the FDA may inspect records.

-Example: We will keep all medical records that identify you private to the extent allowed by law.
-Records about you will be kept <<indicate how records are kept, e.g. locked in filing cabinets, on computers protected with passwords or encryption, etc.>>.
-Only those who work with this study or are performing their job duties for <<the University, the VA, Primary Children’s Medical Center, etc.>> will be allowed access to your information.
-However, representatives from the Food and Drug Administration may inspect and/or copy the records that identify you.
-We will do everything we can to keep your records private, but cannot guarantee this.

 PERSON TO CONTACT FOR QUESTIONS AND DEVICE-RELATED INJURY: Explain whom participants should contact for answers to any questions, complaints, and concerns about the device or related matters.
 Include the name of the P.I. and a telephone number with 24-hour availability.
 Names of co-investigators may be included as well.
 If the 24-hour number is a pager or the hospital operator, include further instructions for contacting the investigator.

 Include specific information as to whom the participant should contact in case of a device-related injury.
 This should include name(s), telephone number(s), and when the person(s) listed may be contacted.
 If applicable, provide information about who to contact if the participant has questions about the billing of costs for the device.